 and explain for themselves the features of the landscape and environment around them.

 I have fruitfully used and developed that technique in my retirement

 through the medium of Guided Walks in various localities in which I have

 lived and worked.
-Background information for these walks is available on other pages of this website (listed in the left hand margin).
+(Background information for these walks is available on other pages of this website, listed in the left hand margin).

 I will be leading 2 hour, 2 mile, Local Guided Walks in June and September 2018, meeting at the former 'Vicar's Oak' Boundary site at the junction of Crystal Palace Parade and Anerley Hill at 11 am.
-On Saturday June 23rd we will hear about the old Great North Wood and the activities of the Croydon Colliers that featured in ancient boundary disputes.
+On Saturday June 23rd we will hear about the old Great North Wood and the role of the Croydon Colliers in ancient boundary disputes.
 We will visit former sources of Lambeth's River Effra, admire the views of London from the Crystal

 Palace Triangle, and introduce Camille Pissaro's association with the area.
 We will then follow the Effra watershed via Dulwich Upper Wood Nature Reserve and the former